terrajobst/AspNetCore.Docs.it-it/aspnetcore/blazor/get-started.md

 ::: moniker-end

-Nelle schede della barra laterale sono disponibili più pagine:
+Multiple pages are available from tabs in the sidebar:

 * Home
 * Counter
-* Recuperare i dati
+* Fetch data

 Nella pagina Counter selezionare il pulsante **Click me** per incrementare il contatore senza un aggiornamento della pagina.
-Per incrementare un contatore in una pagina Web è in genere necessario scrivere JavaScript, ma con Blazor C#è possibile utilizzare.
+Incrementing a counter in a webpage normally requires writing JavaScript, but with Blazor you can use C#.

 *Pages/Counter.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Counter1.razor?highlight=7,12-15)]

-Una richiesta per `/counter` nel browser, come specificato dalla direttiva `@page` nella parte superiore, causa il rendering del contenuto da parte del componente `Counter`.
-I componenti eseguono il rendering in una rappresentazione in memoria della struttura di rendering che può quindi essere utilizzata per aggiornare l'interfaccia utente in modo flessibile ed efficiente.
+A request for `/counter` in the browser, as specified by the `@page` directive at the top, causes the `Counter` component to render its content.
+Components render into an in-memory representation of the render tree that can then be used to update the UI in a flexible and efficient way.

-Ogni volta che viene selezionato il pulsante **Click me** :
+Each time the **Click me** button is selected:

-* Viene generato l'evento `onclick`.
+* The `onclick` event is fired.
 * Viene chiamato il metodo `IncrementCount` .
-* Il `currentCount` viene incrementato.
+* The `currentCount` is incremented.
-* Il rendering del componente viene eseguito nuovamente.
+* The component is rendered again.

-Il runtime confronta il nuovo contenuto con il contenuto precedente e applica solo il contenuto modificato al Document Object Model (DOM).
+The runtime compares the new content to the previous content and only applies the changed content to the Document Object Model (DOM).

-Aggiungere un componente a un altro componente usando la sintassi HTML.
-Ad esempio, aggiungere il componente `Counter` alla Home page dell'app aggiungendo un elemento `<Counter />` al componente `Index`.
+Add a component to another component using HTML syntax.
+For example, add the `Counter` component to the app's homepage by adding a `<Counter />` element to the `Index` component.

 *Pages/Index.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Index1.razor?highlight=7)]

 Eseguire l'app.
-Il contatore della Home page è fornito dal componente `Counter`.
+The homepage has its own counter provided by the `Counter` component.

-I parametri del componente vengono specificati utilizzando attributi o [contenuto figlio](xref:blazor/components#child-content), che consentono di impostare le proprietà per il componente figlio.
-Per aggiungere un parametro al componente `Counter`, aggiornare il blocco `@code` del componente:
+Component parameters are specified using attributes or [child content](xref:blazor/components#child-content), which allow you to set properties on the child component.
+To add a parameter to the `Counter` component, update the component's `@code` block:

-* Aggiungere una proprietà pubblica per `IncrementAmount` con un attributo `[Parameter]`.
+* Add a public property for `IncrementAmount` with a `[Parameter]` attribute.
 * Modificare il metodo `IncrementCount` per usare `IncrementAmount` quando si aumenta il valore di `currentCount`.

 *Pages/Counter.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Counter2.razor?highlight=12-13,17)]

-Specificare il `IncrementAmount` nell'elemento `<Counter>` del componente `Index` usando un attributo.
+Specify the `IncrementAmount` in the `Index` component's `<Counter>` element using an attribute.

 *Pages/Index.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Index2.razor?highlight=7)]

 Eseguire l'app.
-Il componente `Index` ha il proprio contatore che viene incrementato di dieci ogni volta che viene selezionato il pulsante **Click me** .
-Il componente `Counter` (*Counter.
-Razor*) in `/counter` continua a incrementare di uno.
+The `Index` component has its own counter that increments by ten each time the **Click me** button is selected.
+The `Counter` component (*Counter.razor*) at `/counter` continues to increment by one.

 ## <a name="next-steps"></a>Passaggi successivi